 And even if the offenses your prospects run into aren’t sale stoppers, it’s good a bet they’re trust witherers, and respect wilters, keeping visitors on the leery side of trust.

 It’s like buying a cheesesteak from a street vendor in Washington, D.C. or any tourist city.
 You’re hungry … there are no other options close by … so you pony up the dough and take your chances.

 But who wants to do business like that?
 I’m pretty sure you don’t want your customers ordering from you with the attitude that they’re “taking their chances.”

 No. You want them to feel a strong sense of trust that you’ll do as you say and deliver as you promise.

-Making sure the stuff on your site works plays a huge role in building that trust.
+Making sure the stuff on your site works plays a huge role in building that trust and maintaining credibility.

 Imagine this scenario.
 You're shopping online for a pair of jeans.
 Or maybe it's accounting software.
 Pick your pleasure.

 You've just typed your query into Google, and are scrolling the top search results.